 The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
-The Group's consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
-All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.
+The Group's consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
+All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.